5 Tips to Stay Well through Winter

 • At times when coughs/colds are prevalent within the local community, I try to stay away from enclosed public places e.g. trains, buses, cinema, supermarket/stores, pubs, clubs etc.

 • If you must go out, remain in the fresh, open air (but wrap up warm).

-• I always wear a scarf when out and about.
+• Wear a scarf when out and about.
 When necessary, I can use it almost like a mask, pulling it up over my face.
 This prevents me from inhaling and contracting airborne viruses.

 • Why not add a few drops of Olbas Oil (eucalyptus) to your scarf.
 That way, when you do need to pull it up over your nose and mouth, you can breathe in the fresh scent and it won’t feel stuffy.

 I really hope this was helpful!
-If so, please share this blog post so that others can benefit too.
+Please SHARE this blog post so that others may benefit.